-- Gather all the media used for vote capture from precinct scanners/hybrid devices and central scanners (including redundant media if applicable) with results and upload to the election management system and generate the consolidated result reports and compare them to the expected results. - It is a good practice to use redundant media on election day whenever possible.
+- Gather all the media used for vote capture from precinct scanners/hybrid devices and central scanners (including redundant media if applicable) with results and upload to the election management system and generate the consolidated result reports and compare them to the expected results. - □ It is a good practice to use redundant media on election day whenever possible.
 Ensure that the redundant media is also included in testing.
-Document testing results as you would the official results.

-Election Night Reporting (ENR)

-- Generate the ENR files for reporting to the Department of State and publishing to your county's website. - Test the ENR file submission process, and if the timeline for testing the Department of State ENR does not align with the county L&A testing timeline, safely store the extract files for use during the assigned testing window.
-Counties must submit multiple files during the ENR file submission testing to ensure that all the candidate vote totals by reporting group and turnout information are validated on the Department of State website.
+Document testing results as you would the official results. - 4.7 ELECTION NIGHT REPORTING (ENR) - Generate the ENR files for reporting to Department of State and publishing to your county's website. - □ Test the SURE portal file upload and validate the results on the SURE portal.
+If the SURE portal testing timeline doesn't align with the L & A testing timeline, safely store the extract file and upload it during the assigned testing window.